Noor-Ismot/Countdown-Timer/README.md

 **Challenges Faced:**

 One challenge I encountered was accurately calculating the time remaining until the target date while ensuring the countdown displayed correctly.
-I overcame this challenge by implementing a function to calculate the time difference between the target date and the current date, converting it to days, hours, minutes, and seconds.
+I overcame this challenge by implementing a function to calculate the time difference between the target date and the current date, converting it to days, hours, minutes, and seconds.<br> <br>

+                                    Copyright © Noor Ismot Ara- All rights reserved